 "Scrum defines three primary artifacts, each representing work or value.

 Product Backlog: A single, ordered list of everything that might be needed in the product, always changing, based on feedback and learning.
-It is owned by The Product Owner but, in my observations, the best Product Backlogs are created with the collaborative contribution of the team and the stakeholders."
+It is owned by the Product Owner, but, in my observations, the best Product Backlogs are created with the collaborative contribution of the team and the stakeholders."

 Sprint Backlog: The collection of Product Backlog items selected for the Sprint with a plan to deliver them.
 It is owned by the Development Team and evolves as they gain insights during the Sprint.
 I believe that having a visual representation of the Sprint Backlog, such as a task board, greatly enhances transparency.